 • Major Explorer: Quick and easy tool to help students choose an area of interest or program at CCC

-• My Profile: Snapshot of the student’s progress, communication preferences and upcoming appointments
+• My Profile: Snapshot of a student’s progress, communication preferences and upcoming appointments

 Onboarding – Refers to processes that help students begin their pathway to a college credential, including college orientation, financial aid, registering for classes and academic advising.
-CCC, as a guided pathways institution, will provide clear ways for students to understand how to start college, how to pay for college and where to find support services and resources.
+CCC, as a guided pathways institution, will provide clear ways for students to understand how to start college, how to pay for college, what they will learn, where to find support services and resources, and what to expect post-graduation.

 Pre-college pathways – Pre-college pathways are designed to lead to an educational focus area(s), to prepare students to meet their goals without taking unneeded coursework through dual credit in high school or through pre-college courses, such as developmental education.
-May need revision –transitional, on-ramps
+May need revision – reference transitional, on-ramps

-Teaching and learning – In the Guided Pathways model, instruction is delivered in a way that encourages active, engaged learning and emphasizes overall program learning outcomes framed as skills, concepts and habits of mind.
+Teaching and learning – In the guided pathways model, instruction is delivered in a way that encourages active, engaged learning and emphasizes overall program learning outcomes framed as skills, concepts and habits of mind.

 Skills include both program specific, like creating a project management document, and general education skills, such as critical thinking.

-Concepts are valued over content: less course/class time is focused on delivering factual information and more on contextualizing content, so that students understand connections between content and to their own mental models.
+Concepts are valued over content: Less course/class time is focused on delivering factual information and more on contextualizing content, so students understand connections between content and to their own mental models.

-Habits of mind include how to approach learning, mind sets around learning, and behaviors that reinforce learning.
+Habits of mind include how to approach learning, mind sets around learning and behaviors that reinforce learning.

 A critical part of teaching and learning in this model is assessing whether students are learning what they have been promised through learning outcomes.
+This helps faculty revise and improve the learning throughout a program.
 We cannot expect students to persist if they do not experience the value they have been promised.

 Guided Pathways communication plan (draft outline)

-Create common Vision Statement; Purpose; Definitions of terms.
+Create common vision statement; purpose; glossary of terms.

-Create a detailed Guided Pathways project timeline that combines all workgroup timelines.
+Create a detailed guided pathways project timeline that combines all workgroup timelines.

 Max is working on this – deadline of Feb.
 28-ish

-Create a Guided Pathways timeline for the all audiences at CCC.
+Create a guided pathways timeline for the all audiences at CCC.

-Use above in a communication plan through June 2019 to include:
+Use above in a communication plan through June 2019 to include the following ideas:

-A schedule of updates at formal governance meetings, based on the communications matrix. (monthly updates at college council)

-Every term update at VP meetings
+Quarterly updates at vice presidents meetings

-Every term update at prez council
+Quarterly updates at presidents council

+Quarterly updates at Board of Education

+Quarterly updates with ASG

-Quarterly formal updates from the VPInSS
+Quarterly formal email updates from the vice president of instruction and student services

-A schedule of updates from VPInSS and/or GP Taskforce, e.g. through FYI Today
+A schedule of updates from vice president of instruction and student services and/or Guided Pathways Task Force (e.g., through FYI Today, blog, web page, Moodle page)

-A schedule of informal open houses sponsored by the GP Leadership Taskforce.
+Informal open houses sponsored by the Guided Pathways Leadership Task Force.

-A schedule of informal learning opportunities (e.g., pizza with Plotkin) sponsored by the VPInSS and ISPD for the whole community, and for targeted audiences.
+Informal learning opportunities (e.g., Pizza with Plotkin) sponsored by the vice president of instruction and student services and ISPD for the whole community, and for targeted audiences.

-Identify GP champions (start with task force members?), both faculty and classified, and a process for them to reach out to faculty, admin, staff, and students.
-Hold a workshop for these folks to get them up to speed and on the same page.
-They would agree to invite one other person and have them invite two others to have coffee and talk about guided pathways – including instructional and non-instructional.
+Identify guided pathways champions (start with task force members?), both instructional and non-instructional, and a process for them to reach out to faculty, admin, staff and students.
+Hold a workshop for the champions to get them up to speed and on the same page.
+They would agree to invite one other person and have them invite two others to have coffee and talk about guided pathways.
 Is there a deliverable at the end?
 Concerns?
 Complaints?
 Ideas?
 Trends?

 David going to department meetings – non-instructional

-Winter inservice – include as a component
+Winter inservice opportunity – include as a component

 Create electronic information to share

-Web page, or “blog” to follow the story

-Fall inservice
+Fall inservice opportunities

+Summer inservice opportunities

 Weekly tidbit/fast fact/ quiz to engage staff, faculty AND students – reader board?